Sta523-Fa18/hw1/README.md

 ## Task 2 - FizzBuzz validation

 Use your FizzBuzz function to display the correct output for a variety of inputs, make sure to show what happens for both good and bad input.
-Some sample test cases have been provided in the template, feel free to add any additional test cases you think are interesting / useful.
+Some sample test cases have been provided in the template, feel free to add additional test cases you think are interesting / useful.

 <br/><br/>